IMPD: 1 killed in east Indianapolis shooting

-INDIANAPOLIS — Police are investigating after a person was killed in a shooting on the east side of Indianapolis on Saturday night.
+INDIANAPOLIS — Police are investigating after a man was killed in a shooting on the east side of Indianapolis on Saturday night.

 IMPD said officers were called just before 9 p.m. to the 4700 block of East 34th Street, between North Sherman Drive and Emerson Avenue.

-Officers arrived to find a person who had been shot.
-That person, who police have not identified, was taken to the hospital in critical condition.
-They died not long after their arrival.
+Officers arrived to find a man outside an address in the area who had been shot.
+The man, was taken to the hospital in critical condition.
+He died not long after his arrival.
+The Marion County Coroner's Office identified him as 53-year-old James Mason.

 Police were also investigating another east side shooting on Saturday that happened about an hour before this shooting.